SAKryukov/SAKryukov.github.io/software/Anamorphic-Drawing-for-the-Cheaters/code/AnamorphicDrawing/Documentation/index.md

 ![Define crop](step5.png)

 <p id="image.step6">Now a crop is defined, matching the edges of the piece of paper.
 On this image, one can see that the transformed image is not strictly rectangular.
-This is some distortion of the method.
-Hit "Next":</p>
+This is some distortion of the method.</p>

+Hit "Next":

 ![Crop](step6.png)